-After my brother Billy died last year, my book group threw me a Shivish.
+After my brother Billy died a few years ago, my book group threw me a Shivish.

 “You mean a ‘Shiva,’ don’t you?” people ask, referring to the Jewish tradition of formalized mourning for seven days after a burial.
 No, I mean a “Shivish.”
 It was sort of like a Shiva, in that, after hearing about Billy’s death, my book group friends arrived at my home on a cold Sunday afternoon, bearing food and drink.
 They sat with me for hours as I told stories of my little brother, passed around photos of him as a sweet, tow-headed toddler, a handsome teenager, and a troubled adult, and cried some.